MrQuantum1915/MrQuantum1915/README.md

-- Hello Visitor, this is "Darshan Patel" (a.k.a  MrQuantum1915) an Undergrad Computer Science student

-- I am passionate about and eager to explore various fields in CS including AI/ML, Cyber Security, Quantum Computing, etc., their Applications in real world and solving Real world problems, in the time ahead.
+# Hola, Visitor! 👋
+I’m **Darshan Patel** (a.k.a. *MrQuantum1915*), an undergraduate Computer Science student.

+---

+- I’m passionate about exploring diverse fields in CS like : **AI/ML**, **Cybersecurity**, **Quantum Computing**, etc., and their real-world applications.
+I’m driven by a desire to solve meaningful problems and make an impact through technology.

-- Always eager to gain knowledge, explore new technologies and always curious for finding how and why the things happens so.
-Critical deep thinking and problem solving are at core of thinking process.
+- Always eager to learn and gain knowledge, I’m curious about how and why things work that way.
+Critical thinking, deep analysis, and problem-solving are at the heart of how I approach challenges.

+- I love to explore new technologies and study their working principles.

+- I adapt to newer technologies pretty quickly.

-- Additionally, I love Physics and Mathematics.
-I'm also captivated by the mysteries of Astronomy!
-Particularly how we can connect Technology to this domains to explore the universe and beyond!
+- Beyond computer science, I have a deep love for **Physics** and **Mathematics**, and I’m fascinated by the mysteries of **Astronomy** — especially how technology can help us explore the universe and beyond.

-- Besides the core Computer Science theories, Currently practicing Competitive Programing.
-Learning and making projects in Full Stack WebDev, 3D graphics & animations.
-Exploring Machine Learning and its beautifull Mathematics.
+- Alongside my CS studies under the institute’s academics, I’m actively practicing **Competitive Programming**, building projects in **Full Stack Web Development**, diving into **3D graphics and animations**, and exploring the beautiful mathematics behind **Machine Learning**.

+---

+*Feel free to check out my projects or connect with me - I’m always excited to collaborate or discuss ideas!*

+*You can check out links on my profile to connect with me*